 Zhushan Dongding is a Wulong from the Zhushan region of Taiwan.
 Zhushan borders directly on the Lugu region, where the original Dongding comes from.
 Like the original Dongding, this Dongding is also made from the Qingxin cultivar.
 The tea comes from the spring harvest and has a relatively high degree of oxidation and roasting.
 This is reflected in the amber color of the infusion in the cup.
 In addition to spicy roasted aromas, which are not yet caramel like those of Taiwan Tieguanyin, there is also a very subtle sour note, which has a pleasant saliva-generating effect.
 The bottom of the cup reveals slightly sweet, caramel-like notes.
 The echo of the tea in the mouth is clear and persistent and it is a pleasure to follow the character of the tea in meditative tranquility.

 Qingxin means green heart.
 It is the cultivar with the longest history of cultivation in Taiwan, the most popular among tea farmers and tea drinkers alike, and by far the most widely cultivated.
 When people talk about Wulong in Taiwan, they usually refer to it as “Qingxin-Wulong”.
 It is the cultivar from which the traditional, genuine Dongding is made.
 Today, however, all Wulong teas that are processed into Dongding style are called Dongding Wulong.
 Especially the teas from Mingjian are much cheaper in their production than the real Dongding teas.
 Nevertheless they are mostly sold as Dongding.
-Therefore, if there is no explicit mention of a real Dongding or if there is no mention of a place, it is usually only tea produced in the Dongding way.
+Therefore, if there is no explicit mention of a real Dongding or if there is no mention of a place, it is usually only tea produced in the Dongding style.
 The name Dongding is not geographically protected in Taiwan.

 Due to the traditional processing it can be stored without any problems and without losing its aroma.
 With increasing age, the aroma changes and develops its very own charm.